nrobinson2000/cehscoding/pages/members.md

 <hr>

 ## Máximo Kesselhaut
 Maximo is a sophomore in the CEHS Coding Club.
+He knows JavaScript and is learning how to code in Python.

 <hr>